WebDesignByHawks/JustTesting/README.md

 # JustTesting
-Students create an submit an "Hello, World, it's John Smith (substitute your name)!"
+Students create and submit an "Hello, World, it's John Smith (substitute your name)!"
 HTML document.
 Once we submit the file, we will modify it, save the changes, and upload the new file.